Phytochemical foods

 Stilbenes

-The protection afforded by fruits and vegetables has been clearly shown to lower inflammatory markers such as CRP, and plasma levels of homocysteine(3).
+The protection afforded by fruits and vegetables has clearly been shown to lower inflammatory markers such as CRP and plasma levels of homocysteine(3).

 They do this by reducing the inflammatory actions of harmful enzymes in the body like Collagenase and COX.
 It's the flavonoids like beta-carotene and kaempferol that promote healing of fractured bones for example.